What is the Difference Between an Aquifer and a Reservoir

 Conclusion:

-A reservoir and an aquifer are both natural underground sources of water, but they have different characteristics and functions.
+A reservoir and an aquifer are natural underground water sources, but they have different characteristics and functions.
 A reservoir is an artificial or natural lake or pond created by constructing a dam across a river or stream.
-It is designed to store water for various purposes, such as irrigation, drinking water supply, hydroelectric power generation, and recreation.
+It is designed to store water for various purposes, such as irrigation, water supply, hydroelectric power generation, and recreation.

 JimGalloway Author/Editor